izetex/contracts/README.md

     ✓ should have set exchange rate
     ✓ should have set wallet
     ✓ should have set token
-    ✓ should set controller for token (60ms)
+    ✓ should set controller for token
-    ✓ should transfer tokens by ETH transfer (1894ms) ✓ should change ETH rate (2277ms)
+    ✓ should transfer tokens by ETH transfer (614ms)
+    ✓ should change ETH rate (709ms)
-    ✓ should distribute tokens (318ms)
+    ✓ should distribute tokens (204ms)
-    ✓ should disable transfer tokens (238ms)
+    ✓ should disable transfer tokens (127ms)
-    ✓ should enable transfer tokens (269ms)
+    ✓ should enable transfer tokens (138ms)
     ✓ should change controller
-    ✓ should protect to change controller (172ms)
+    ✓ should protect to change controller (86ms)
-    ✓ should protect distribute tokens (94ms)
+    ✓ should protect distribute tokens (62ms)

-  Contract: GameToken
+  Contract: TokenDriver
-    ✓ should have 18 digits
-    ✓ should have 0 supply
-    ✓ should have symbol (49ms)
-    ✓ should have controller
+    ✓ should use IZX token, sold to users (233ms)

-  Contract: ProxyController
-    ✓ should generate tokens to players (141ms)
+    ✓ should control IZX token (46ms)
-    ✓ should allow transfer tokens from player to player (137ms) ✓ should allow approve tokens from player to player (175ms) ✓ should not allow transfer tokens to contract (238ms)
+    ✓ should allow transfer tokens from owner to owner (94ms) ✓ should allow approve tokens from owner to owner (187ms) ✓ should not allow transfer tokens to contract

-  Contract: GameController
-    ✓ should accept tokens approval for prizes (306ms) ✓ should update tokens approval for prizes (132ms) ✓ should allow generate tokens to players throw proxy (130ms) ✓ should find amount_owner (126ms)
+    ✓ should not allow approve tokens to contract (38ms) ✓ should allow create auction and allow/transfer tokens (154ms) ✓ should allow create campaign and allow/transfer tokens (149ms)

+  Contract: Campaign
+    ✓ should use IZX token, owned by users (635ms)
+    ✓ should use ERC721 DRIVE token, owned by users (91ms) ✓ should be created by token driver (95ms)
+    ✓ should use IZX & DRIVE tokens (65ms)
+    ✓ should calculate payouts (79ms)
+    ✓ should accept approval from advertiser (50ms)
+    ✓ should convert player (360ms)
-    ✓ should limit amount_owner by balance (47ms)
+    ✓ should be reclaimed by player (304ms)

-  Contract: RevShareGame
-    ✓ should have initial balances of tokens for players (298ms) ✓ should allow issuer to issue prize (236ms)
-    ✓ should give issuer change
+    ✓ should be reclaimed after expiration (7372ms)

+  Contract: Auction
+    ✓ should use IZX token, owned by users (559ms)
-    ✓ should allow change withdrawal by issuer (315ms) ✓ should allow zero withdrawal (308ms)
+    ✓ should use ERC721 DRIVE token, owned by users (85ms) ✓ should be created by token driver (89ms)
-    ✓ should require ether for issuer to issue prize (56ms) ✓ should allow to claim the prize by winner (126ms) ✓ should return tokens to owner
-    ✓ should distribute the prize fund between owner, issuer, game developer (54ms) ✓ should allow to withdraw (165ms)
-    ✓ should not allow claim same prize second time (56ms) ✓ should allow owner to issue many prizes limited by value (234ms) ✓ should allow issuer to revoke by hash at any time (114ms) ✓ should return money to  issuer on revoke  (55ms) ✓ should revoke the prize after expiration (6160ms) ✓ should return money to  issuer on revoke  (59ms) ✓ should allow to revoke by hash (160ms)
+    ✓ should use IZX & DRIVE tokens
-    ✓ should return money to  issuer on revoke  (57ms)
+    ✓ should have host_share

-  Contract: TokenGame
-    ✓ should have initial balances of tokens for players (331ms) ✓ should allow owner to issue prize (218ms)
+    ✓ should sell ERC721 for sale price (695ms)
-    ✓ should give the prize to winner (143ms)
+    ✓ should allow to withdraw ERC721 after finish (6437ms)
-    ✓ should not allow claim same prize second time (62ms) ✓ should allow owner to issue many prizes (226ms) ✓ should allow issuer to revoke by hash at any time (153ms) ✓ should revoke the prize after expiration (6161ms) ✓ should allow to revoke by hash (145ms)

-  56 passing (20s)
+  41 passing (21s)

 ```